scubafantasizer/Exam.ple/README.md

 ## Upcoming Changes

 The project is under construction.
-The next changes will be;
+The next changes will be:
--Adding a calendar,
+- Adding a calendar
--Fixing the unnatural token usage problem.
+- Fixing the unnatural token usage issue